 When I started my role on the Ads team at Facebook, I quickly realized that I could not do my best work in a bubble.
-I decided to better understand and learn more deeply about the people who use our product — a measurement tool that empowers marketers to make better decisions through experimentation — as I felt that was crucial in order to do my job well.
+In order to do my job well, I would need to better understand and learn more deeply about the people who use our products.
 Unlike designing for a consumer-facing products, designing for businesses is more challenging; I needed a way to get inside the heads of the most savvy advertising pros who use our product.
-At the end of the day, deciding to build empathy with our marketers was not magic, it was simply my way in — it just required effort, energy, and curiosity.
-Really, who doesn’t like to be listened to?
+Ultimately, deciding to build empathy with the marketers who use our products was not magic, it was simply my way in.
+It did require effort, energy, and curiosity.
+But really, who doesn’t like to be listened to?

-From the start, I wanted to understand the people using my tools, in order to design better experiences for them.
+From the start, I wanted to understand the people using our tools in order to design better experiences for them.
 I asked myself: How can I build a better understanding of people who are using what we create?
-And, more importantly, how do they incorporate our products into their jobs…to help them get exactly what they expect from our tools?
-Rather than waiting for the opportunities to simply appear, I decided to stay proactive and hungry to both learn and empathize with them.
+And, more important, how do they incorporate our products into their jobs?
+How can I help them get exactly what they expect from our tools?

-Below are the four of the most critical things I’ve done in the first few months of my job.
-I’m sharing them because they dramatically improved my ability to learn deeply about the people who use our product, become more familiar with the world of advertising, and, ultimately, to continuously improve and design a better product.
+Below are four of the most critical things I’ve done, and I’m sharing them because they dramatically improved my ability to learn deeply about the people who use our product.
+They helped me become more familiar with the world of advertising, and, ultimately, to continuously improve and design a better product.
 These steps are helpful for anyone integrating themselves into a new team.